Shakespeare Park Improvements

 Shakespeare Park - Improvement & Development

-Our ambitious proposals to make improvements to the sporting, recreation and play facilities at Shakespeare Park, off Avon Road, Braunstone Town, are now being implemented.
+Our ambitious proposals to make improvements to the sporting, recreation and play facilities at Shakespeare Park, off Avon Road, Braunstone Town, are nearly completed.

-Early in 2020 phase 1 of the works to deliver our ambitious plans to improve the facilities at Shakespeare Park commenced.
-The new multi-purpose Pavilion is due to open autumn 2021 and supports lawn bowls, pétanque, football and tennis and provides for both sustaining and encouraging growth in sport participation.
-Phase 2 of the works to improve the tennis courts is due to commence in January 2022 and improvements to the play facilities is due to commence in Spring 2022.
+Phase 1 of the works to deliver a new multi-purpose Pavilion to supports lawn bowls, pétanque, football and tennis was completed by May 2022.
+The new facility provides for both sustaining and encouraging growth in sport participation.
+Phase 2 of the works to improve the tennis courts was completed by the end of July 2022.
+Work to improve the play facilities commenced on 23rd October 2023 and take approximately a month to complete.
+The completion of the playground improvements will complete the £1.2 million investment at the Park.
 See Project Timescales at the bottom of the page.

 - Demolition of the existing Bowls Clubhouse and Football Changing Rooms; which has been completed;

-- Improvements to the play equipment and safety surfaces, including installation of sensory play equipment, due Spring 2022
+- Improvements to the play equipment and safety surfaces, including installation of sensory play equipment, due November 2023.

 Background to the Project

 The old Sports Pavilion, which contained the Bowling Clubhouse and Football Changing Rooms, was in disrepair and no longer fit for use, the Clubhouse was predominantly constructed using wood.
-There was no heating and windows don’t open.
+There was no heating and the windows didn’t open.
 There was no disabled access to the Bowling Clubhouse.
-To make changes to the existing Pavilion would have been an inefficient use of resources since the main structure was nearing the end of its life.
+To make changes to the existing Pavilion would have been an inefficient use of resources since the main structure was at the end of its life.

 The Existing Pavilion was an inefficient use of space.
 The Club Room and Kitchen were too small for the number of pitches on the Bowling Green and there were separate changing and toilet facilities for the Bowling Club and Football Club, the Bowling season being April to October and Football Season August to April.
 Since bowling and football don’t take place every day, in the couple of months both clubs overlap there was the ability to schedule use of the new facility to avoid clashes.